Want to do something truly extraordinary with your family? Time to get lost in one of the world’s most unique cultural events – Al Dhafra Festival

 5. Western food choices are limited

-I’d go as far to say non existent other than a soft drink and sweets stall we found, otherwise the choices we could locate seemed to only be Middle Eastern cuisine with menu boards written entirely in Arabic.
-If your little ones are particularly adventurous by all means go for it – but I could recommend you BYO snacks for the kids, or purchase something in Madinet Zayed if you’re not feeling experimental.
+I’d go as far to say non-existent other than a soft drink and sweets stall we found, otherwise the choices we could locate seemed to only be Middle Eastern cuisine with menu boards written entirely in Arabic.
+If your little ones are particularly adventurous by all means go for it – but I would recommend you BYO snacks for the kids, or purchase something in Madinat Zayed if you’re not feeling experimental.

 6. Know thy camel